sayedimac/webcontent/README.md

 - `system.md`: System messages and errors
 - `index.html`: HTML shell for the application

+## Customizing the Look and Feel

+### Background Image

+The site comes with a fixed background image that doesn't scroll with the content.
+To change this:

+1. Replace the file `images/bg.jpg` with your own image
+2. OR modify the CSS in `css/styles.css` to point to a different image

+The background includes a semi-transparent white overlay to ensure text remains readable.

+### Styling

+All styling is controlled through:

+1. `css/styles.css` - Custom styles for the site
+2. Bootstrap 5 - For layout and components

+You can modify `styles.css` to change colors, fonts, spacing, and other visual elements.

 ## Contributing

 1. Fork the repository on GitHub